CylonicRaider/Instant/docs/RUNNING.md

 - `start`: Launches those processes that are not running.
 - `stop`: Terminates those processes that are running.
 - `restart`: Terminates and re-starts processes.
-- `bg-restart`: Performs a "fast restart": In the background, new instances of those processes that support it are pre-loaded, then the "old" instances of (all named) processes are stopped, and finally the background processes are swapped in (or new instances are started).
+- `bg-restart`: Performs a “fast restart”: In the background, new instances of those processes that support it are pre-loaded, then the “old” instances of (all named) processes are stopped, and finally the background processes are swapped in (or new instances are started).
 Requires a master process (see below) to be effective; falls back to an equivalent of `restart`